 What is Asset Classification?

-Asset classification is a process for systematic segregation of the assets into various groups, based on the nature of the assets, by application of the accounting rules so as to make proper accounting under each group.
-The groups are later consolidated at the financial statement level for the purpose of reporting.
+Asset classification is a process for systematically segregating the assets into various groups, based on the nature of the assets, by applying the accounting rules to make proper accounting under each group.
+The groups are later consolidated at the financial statement level to report.

 Asset Classification Criteria